Connect with us

 After two terms as lieutenant governor and nearly one as governor, Tate Reeves on Thursday is expected to make his first major proposal to address Mississippi’s health care crisis.

 Reeves is announcing his plan less than two months before the Nov.
-7 general election, when he'll face Democrat Brandon Presley, who has made a key part of his campaign expanding to alleviate the ongoing health care crisis.
+7 general election, when he’ll face Democrat Brandon Presley, who has made a key part of his campaign expanding Medicaid to help alleviate the ongoing health care crisis.
 Reeves also is making his announcement as more Republicans have warmed to the idea of expanding Medicaid as proposed by Presley, but opposed by Reeves for the past decade.

 READ MORE: Likely new Speaker Jason White says Medicaid expansion ‘will be on table’

 “At this time I am not familiar with any plan the governor may be presenting,” Moore said on Wednesday.
 “Considering the ongoing desperation of our health care system, I am hopeful the governor has developed a plan to mitigate the health care crisis in our state.
-I am to be optimistic that CMS (the federal Medicaid authority) would consider a significant plan or waiver that does not include increasing the number of covered lives.
+I am trying to be optimistic that CMS (the federal Medicaid authority) would consider a significant plan or waiver that does not include increasing the number of covered lives.
 With that said, the hospital industry will be appreciative for any financial assistance that can be achieved.
-Mississippi health care for all is on a critical path if left unaddressed.”
+Mississippi health care for all Mississippians is on a critical path if left unaddressed.”

 The Mississippi hospital crisis — and potential solutions to it — has been one of the main focuses of the 2023 campaign for governor.